-704x480 at 30FPS (or highest resolution available to the camera) - 512Kbps
+704x576 at 30FPS (or highest resolution available to the camera) - 512Kbps

-How do I view my cameras on my phone?
+• How do I view my cameras on my phone?

 This requires some networking on both the recorder and the router.
 We have a full guide at www.scwguide.com.
-First, assign an IP to the recorder that is within the IP range for your network.
-Second, Add port forwarding rules on your router to allow remote access to the NVR.
-Finally, connecting via your public IP.
-If you need any assistance with this step feel free to give us a call at 1-866-414-2553.
+The first step is to assign an IP to the recorder that matches your network.
+Then port forward to allow remote access.
+Finally connecting via that public IP.
+If you need any assistance with this step feel free to give us a call at 828-352-2242 and we'll be glad to help.

-What internet speed should I get for remotely viewing?
+• What internet speed should I get for remote viewing?

 The important specification in internet speed for remotely viewing is your upload speed.
-We recommend around 1Mbps upload for reasonable performance.
+We recommend around at least 1Mbps upload for reasonable performance.
 Our cameras use between 4-5Mbps to do 1080p at 30FPS for full recorded quality - this is called the "main stream".
 Our systems have the ability to send out a secondary stream that uses less data and is standard definition called a "sub stream".
 The sub stream typically uses around 256-512Kbps but can be lowered at the cost of image quality.
 It will still record in full quality while you're looking at sub stream.